-Two drives can be attached to each connector with the proper cables.
+Two drives can be attached to each IDE/AT connector with the proper cables.
 When two drives are attached to one connector, one drive is the Master device, and the other is the Slave device.
-You specify which drive is the Master and which is the Slave by moving jumpers on the drives.
+Jumper settings on the drives determine which drive is the Master and which is the Slave.
+If you are installing an additional drive, see Table 11 on page 79 for information on the connectors and settings you should use.